chenjing999/Spark/Individual/README.md

+# Spark

+Spark MLlib and Spark ML are libraries that support scalable machine learning and data mining algorithms such as classification, clustering, collaborative filtering and frequent pattern mining.

+Implement the program that apply Spark's Decision Tree algorithm to the provided Sensorless_drive_diagnosis dataset.

+### Dependencies
+   1. Hadoop
+   2. Spark
+   3. Java8

+### How to install and run

 These install and run steps are applicable to Decision Tree by using different inut .csv files.

 Step 1: Upload relevant files and to the working folder